 Effective Summer ’16, we no longer support Koa, Kokua, or Napili template versions prior to Winter ’16.

 - Cloning sandboxes is something that has come up with even smaller projects sometimes.
-Now you can clone a sandbox instead of using production environment as your sandbox source.
-Having more than one sandbox as a standard will often make it easier to organize your development work.
-It is great help when working in a team and this feature is available in both Lighting and Classic!
+Now you can clone a sandbox instead of using the production environment as your sandbox source.
+Having more than one sandbox as a standard will often make it easier to organise your development work.
+It is a great help when working in a team, and this feature is available in both Lighting and Classic!

 Administration and Customization

 Now processes can execute actions on more than one criterion.
 This means you now have the ability for your process to continue executing onto the next criteria even if the previous criteria were met and some actions have already been already run.
 Should the process stop, or should it continue evaluating the next criteria in the process?
 It is up to you!